joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-09-physics-diffusion-FPT.md

 ## Approach

 To solve this, we can find the impulse response $h(t)$ and convolve it with the signal at the origin.
-However, as this shows, can instead find the step response and take its time derivative:
+But as this shows, can instead find the step response and take its time derivative:

 $$
   \begin{align}